frctl/fractal-docs/docs/guide/core-concepts/naming.md

 special/button.hbs`  --> @sparkly-button
 ```

-For example in a component view template, to include another component as a ~@TODOLINK @sub-components', 'sub-component') }}:
+For example in a component view template, to include another component as a [sub-component](../components/including-sub-components.html):

 ```handlebars
 <!-- components/banner.hbs -->